bigelephant/presenter/README.md

 ### Examples
-* note these examples use a made up `slugify` method
+Note: these examples use a made up `slugify` method

 **Example Model**
 ```php